Mor-yz/Prediction-of-the-runoff-and-sediment-discharge-evolutions-at-the-Yellow-River-Delta/README.md

 ## Running the code

-SAC variables are construct in `sac.py`.
+SAC variables are constructed in `sac.py`.

 QBSO code for feature selection is in the folder `qbso-fs-master`.
 The original QBSO code is in